eBay/accessibility-ruleset-runner/README.md

 </ol>

 # Contribution
 Contributions in terms of patches, features, or comments are always welcome.
-Refer to <a href='CONTRIBUTING.md'>CONTRIBUTING</a> for guidelines.
+Refer to the <a href='CONTRIBUTING.md'>Contributing Guidelines</a> for help.
 Submit Github issues for any feature enhancements, bugs, or documentation problems as well as questions and comments.

+# Topic Guide
+Several topics are discussed and scattered throughout this repository.
+Please use this <a href='TOPICGUIDE.md'>Topic Guide</a>.

 # License
 Copyright (c) 2018-2019 eBay Inc.